electronick1/stairs_doc/source/index.html.md

 ```

-Standalone consumer it's type of consumer which will NOT execute automatically.
+Standalone consumer it's a type of consumer which will NOT execute automatically.

-To execute it and process data inside, you need to run special command:
+To execute it and process data inside, you need to run a special command:

 `python manager.py consumer:standalone app.write_to_file`